-- Become familiar with the riding test and get competent at all the skills you need to do it as listed in The Certification Booklet p.10
+- Become familiar with the riding test and required criteria, and get competent at all the skills you need to do it – as listed in The Certification Booklet p.7+

 2) Gain horse knowledge

-- Go through the horse knowledge lists in the “Registered Instructor Criteria” section of the The Certification Booklet p.14-18 and look up anything you don’t know
+- Go through the knowledge requirements lists in the Instructor Criteria section and Equine Management Skills list (on p.8) and learn anything you don’t know

 - Read the Certified Horsemanship Association Composite Horsemanship Manual available from CHA website which goes through most of the things on the knowledge lists